 Care to sample a life of champagne and caviar?
 Be sure to pack your designer luggage for this fun countdown of the world’s most luxurious (and expensive) hotels.

 1. Emirates Palace, Abu Dhabi

 When it comes to luxurious hotels, this one is at the top.
-Costing approximately $3 billion to build, Emirates Palace has 394 rooms and suites, 40 meeting and conference rooms, a white sand beach, a myriad of pools and fountains, a sumptuous spa, marble imported from 13 different countries and over 1,000 crystal chandeliers.
+Costing approximately $3 billion to build, Emirates Palace has 394 grand rooms and suites, 40 meeting and conference rooms, a white sand beach, a myriad of pools and fountains, two sumptuous spas, marble imported from 13 different countries and over 1,000 Swarovski crystal chandeliers.
 It’s like a small pleasure fortress that also boasts the most prestigious marina development in the Middle East.
 Royalty, or those who want to feel like it, can luxuriate in one of the many palace suites, all with lavish surroundings that would befit a Sultan of old yet with enough modern amenities to please today’s top tycoons.

 Don’t miss our countdown of Canada’s 10 greatest hotels!

 If you have a need for speed, Rancho Valencia Resort & Spa, the only Relais & Chateaux property in Southern California, has a program for you!
 Automobile enthusiasts can hit the road in newly-released Porsche models.
 Forget a quick lap around the parking lot, the high-performance vehicles can be checked out for four hours a time. —Lindsay Cohn, RD.com

 3. The Westin Excelsior, Rome